+Finally, the project has an executed AIMA agreement with the Illinois Department of Agriculture for the property and a fully signed executed interconnection agreement with Ameren for the first 5 megawatts of the up-to-10 megawatt project in development, which will result in a commitment of nearly 1 million dollars.
+The second 5 megawatts will have its interconnection agreement delivered later in the year 2024.
 If the Application is approved and a Building Permit is secured, construction of the Project is scheduled to commence in November of 2025.
-22c feels this is a proper place for solar development due to its proximity to a 34.5 kV line and it not being near subdivisions or many homes.
-We look forward to presenting our project and getting to hear the county's feedback.
+22c feels this is a proper place for solar development due to its proximity to a 34.5 kV line and its distance to nearby residences.
+We look forward to presenting our project and getting to hear the County's feedback.

-Thank you so much- Sincerely, from 22c and Kimley-Horn.
+Thank you so much- Sincerely, 22c and Kimley-Horn.